Account

 Things to do in Normandy

-Known for its stunning coastline, rustic landscapes, and rich culture and heritage, there are lots of things to do in Normandy making it a perfect destination for a diverse trip and it’s a great self-drive holiday options too.
+Known for its stunning coastline, rustic landscapes, and rich culture and heritage, Normandy offers plenty to do, making it a perfect destination for a diverse trip and a great self-drive holiday option too.

-With many links to World War II, plenty of well-known towns to explore, and some popular landmarks to discover, there’s a whole range of things to do in Normandy, no matter what you enjoy doing during your time away.
+With many links to World War II, plenty of well-known towns to explore, and some popular Normandy attractions to discover, there’s a whole range of things to do in Normandy, no matter what you enjoy doing during your time away.

-You can reach the area that Normandy covers in around two hours from the port in Calais via the beautiful city of Le Mans, so when you take your car to France you can start your adventure in no time at all and go to all the places to visit in Normandy straight away.
+You can reach Normandy in around two hours from the port in Calais via the beautiful city of Le Mans, so when you take your car to France you can start exploring all the places to visit in Normandy straight away.
 Start your trip right by booking onto our Club Lounge when you book our ferries to France.

 DVR